 MERMAID II is carried out by internationally recognized cancer experts from Copenhagen University Hospital, Hvidovre Hospital, the Danish Cancer Society, University of Tübingen in Germany and University College London in England.

-26.3 million Danish kroner was collected to the research, which was concluded in 2014.
+26.3 million DKK was collected to the research, which was concluded in 2014.

 Every year, up to 200,000 women are afflicted by ovarian cancer.